ARCADe: A Rapid Continual Anomaly Detector

 \section{Experimental Evaluation}

-We conduct experiments \footnote{The code for our experiments will be made public upon paper acceptance.} in an attempt to answer the following key questions: $(1)$ Can the proposed meta-learning algorithm cope with the challenges of the CAD problem, i.e. catastrophic forgetting and overfitting to the majority class, and how do its two variants, ARCADe-M and ARCADe-H, compare to each other? $(2)$ How do previous meta-learning approaches for anomaly detection and class-balanced continual learning perform in the CAD setting? $(3)$ Does meta-learning a learning rate for each parameter, besides the initialization, boost performance in a CAD context? $(4)$ If yes, does the distribution of the meta-learned learning rates follow a pattern across datasets?
+We conduct experiments \footnote{Our code is made public under: \url{https://github.com/AhmedFrikha/ARCADe-A-Rapid-Continual-Anomaly-Detector}} in an attempt to answer the following key questions: $(1)$ Can the proposed meta-learning algorithm cope with the challenges of the CAD problem, i.e. catastrophic forgetting and overfitting to the majority class, and how do its two variants, ARCADe-M and ARCADe-H, compare to each other? $(2)$ How do previous meta-learning approaches for anomaly detection and class-balanced continual learning perform in the CAD setting? $(3)$ Does meta-learning a learning rate for each parameter, besides the initialization, boost performance in a CAD context? $(4)$ If yes, does the distribution of the meta-learned learning rates follow a pattern across datasets?